-Earth Science Based on the 2022-2023 MCAP data, 88% of the identified population (Grade 5) needs intensive support in interpreting and analyzing scientific data in the domain of Earth and Space Science.
+FOCUS AREA 1: Earth Science Focus Area Goal Based on the 2023-2024 MCAP data, 82% of the identified population (Grade 5) needs intensive support in interpreting and analyzing scientific data in the domain of Earth and Space Science.
 Focus Area Goal One is to increase proficiency by 20%.
-This goal will allow us to close the proficiency gap to compete with county and state scores.
-Time for writing instruction.
+Root Cause(s): Time for Science specific reading & writing instruction.
 Few experiences interpreting data and giving a written explanation based on that data.
 Availability of hands-on materials.
 Lack of hands-on labs.
-5-ESS2-2.2 - Describe and graph the amounts of salt water and fresh water in various reservoirs to provide evidence about the distribution of water on Earth.
-5-ESS2-2.1.a.i - Develop a model using an example to describe ways the geosphere, biosphere, hydrosphere, and/or atmosphere interact.
-Time for writing instruction.
+Focus Content Standard(s): 5-ESS2-2.2 - Describe and graph the amounts of salt water and fresh water in various reservoirs to provevidence about the distribution of water on Earth.
+5-ESS2-2.1.a.i - Develop a model using an example to describe ways the geosphere, biosphere, hydros and/or atmosphere interact.

+Barriers: Time for Science specific reading & writing instruction.
 Experiences.
 Increase in independent writing deficiencies.
 Lack of keyboarding skills.
 Vocabulary.
 Oral Language.
 Background knowledge.
 Attendance.
 FOSS only covers a portion of the Next Gen Science standards.
 Needed Resources: Structured science student resources.
 An increase in hands-on experiments.
 Practice prep activities.
 Text level appropriate for students.
-Strategies and/or evidence- based interventions: More opportunities to write and interpret data.
+Strategies and/or evidence-based interventions: More opportunities to write and interpret data.
 Utilizations of more graphic organizers and graphs.
 Intentional use of science vocabulary, graphs, and data interpretation in writing.
 Familiarize students with online tools.
 Support systems in place.
-Mystery Science Lessons.
-Discovery Education.
-Increase the number of hands-on experiments and have students draw conclusions, and write summaries based on the experiments that they conduct.
+More opportunities of real world Science activities & background knowledge Mystery Science & Discovery Education Lessons Increase the number of hands-on experiments and have students draw conclusions, and write summaries based on the experiments that they conduct.
 How will it be funded?
-Title I Community Grant ACPS Consumable funds Steps towards full implementation with timeline: First Semester: Let's Do Science program (Maryland Science Center).
-Keyboarding practice weekly (October-May).
+Title I Part A Community Grant ACPS Consumable funds Steps towards full implementation with timeline: First Semester: Keyboarding practice bi-weekly (September-May).
 Teachers will conduct focused hands-on learning opportunities weekly (Nov-May).
 Second Semester: CKLA - Chemical Reactions unit Students will be given more opportunities to respond in writing based on the interpretations of data using graphs and graphic organizers.
-Students will have the opportunity to practice using online testing tools and practice test questions School-wide STEM Night Students will have the opportunities to participate in many hands-on science related activities.
+Students will have the opportunity to practice using online testing tools and practice test questions

+School-wide STEM Night Students will have the opportunities to participate in many hands-on science related activities.
+Classroom teachers will provide an increase in opportunities for hands-on activities.
 Monitoring Procedure: Focus of walk-throughs during science lessons in all grades.
 Grade level team meetings to discuss progress with students.